 Flood Training Requirement: Property and casualty producers who sell flood insurance are reminded that they must comply with the one-time 3 hour training course on flood insurance and the NFIP.
 The hours may be applied to the overall CE requirement.

 Excess hours may be carried over to the next reporting period.

 Courses may not be taken for credit more than once in a three-year period.

 • Individuals licensed in Massachusetts prior to 04/05/83, except for those persons who, although licensed prior to 04/05/83, amended their licenses after that date by passing an insurance exam for an additional line of insurance, and those persons who were unlicensed for more than a year immediately prior to 04/05/83.

 • Individuals, who are auto club agents, travel accident & baggage agents, licensed insurance advisors and/or fraternal agents.

-CAPE will report credits to Prometric within 30 days of course completion.
+Cape School will report credits to Prometric within 10 days of course completion.
 A course completion certificate is provided for the agent’s record.

 If you have any questions regarding renewal or credits, please contact: